aimeos/aimeos-docs/src/providers/basket-plugins.md

 # Decorators

-They are are a great way to add constraints to the basket plug-ins or to implement functionality that should be available for multiple plug-ins.
+They are a great way to add constraints to the basket plug-ins or to implement functionality that should be available for multiple plug-ins.
 Decorators are added in the administration interface by adding their name after the plug-in name, separated by a comma.

 !!! note
     It is possible to apply decorators to basket plug-ins globally using the [mshop/plugin/provider/order/decorators](../config/mshop/plugin-provider.md#decorators) configuration setting.
 Named decorators listed in this configuration array are applied to all plug-ins.